Developing a Novel Holistic, Personalized Dementia Risk Prediction Model via Integration of Machine Learning and Network

-Cognitive and neurodegenerative disorders are those that specifically affect cognitive functions such as delirium, dementia, and amnestic disorders.
-Assessing risk for these disorders depends specifically on the disorder in question, as the cognitive disorder spectrum is very wide and contains disorders of vastly different biological origins and symptoms.
 This paper focuses on predicting risk of dementia, a form of SCI.
-Dementia is the general impairment of cognitive functions such as speaking or thinking.
-Dementia is not a normal part of the aging process and differs from the mild memory loss commonly associated with aging as a person with dementia may not be able to engage in regular occupational activities and may require assisted care since it interferes with daily life.
-Dementia is generally known as the damage of neuron connections in the brain, but the underlying causes are unknown.
+Dementia is the general impairment of cognitive functions such as speaking or thinking [38].
+Dementia is not a normal part of the aging process and differs from the mild memory loss commonly associated with aging as a person with dementia may not be able to engage in regular occupational activities and may require assisted care since it interferes with daily life [39].
+Dementia is generally known as the damage of neuron connections in the brain, but the underlying causes are unknown [38].

 The most common form of dementia is Alzheimer’s Disease.
-A neurodegenerative disorder that slowly destroys a patient’s memory and thinking skills, Alzheimer's Disease has affected more than 6 million people aged 65 years and older in the United States alone.
-Alzheimer’s Disease often reveals itself in the form of amyloid plaques, abnormally high buildups of the protein beta-amyloid that form plaques when they collect near neurons and interfere with regular cellular processes.
-The buildup of beta-amyloid also causes the loss of neuron connections in the brain, causing the inability to send messages to other parts of the body such as the muscles and organs.
-Neuron loss begins in areas affected by memory, causing it to be classified as a type of dementia.
-However, this loss spreads to many areas of the brain, including those for language and reasoning.
-There are currently no existing cures for Alzheimer’s Disease, but the Food and Drug Administration has recently approved a drug that may reduce beta-amyloid deposits in the brain, therefore slowing the progression of Alzheimer’s Disease.
-However, this drug has not been clinically proven yet, and treatments to stop the progression of this disease do not exist.
+A neurodegenerative disorder that slowly destroys a patient’s memory and thinking skills, Alzheimer's Disease has affected more than 6 million people aged 65 years and older in the United States alone [37].
+Alzheimer’s Disease often reveals itself in the form of amyloid plaques, abnormally high buildups of the protein beta-amyloid that form plaques when they collect near neurons and interfere with regular cellular processes such as the loss of neuron connections in the brain.